Explore our current and past projects.

 Through the stories of soldiers, sailors, airmen, and resistance fighters, VEDay75 intends to share ‘Canada’s Finest Hour’ with a 21st century audience.

 On June 6th 1944, known as D-Day, 14,000 Canadians landed on Juno Beach in Normandy as part of one of the largest military operations in history.
-90,000 Canadians would eventually take part in the ensuing Battle of Normandy, with countless other Canadians in support roles at home and overseas.
+A further 90,000 Canadians would eventually take part in the ensuing Battle of Normandy.
 How do we remember their sacrifices and their service?

-100 hundred years ago, the Spanish Flu Pandemic killed as many as 100 million people worldwide.
+One hundred years ago, the Spanish flu pandemic killed as many as 100 million people worldwide.
 The impact on Canada was catastrophic.
-Delve deeper into this fascinating chapter in Canadian history with our extensive, interdisciplinary resources.
+Delve deeper into this fascinating chapter in Canadian history with our extensive interdisciplinary resources.

 1918 Influenza Pandemic